Study abroad in Switzerland for students

 Study abroad in Switzerland for student

-- The tuition free universities in Switzerland for international students are either German speaking or French speaking, there are courses that are taught in English but the student requires to do a bit research on that.
+• The tuition free universities for international students in Switzerland are either German-speaking or French-speaking.
+Some courses are offered in English, but the student needs to do some research on this.

 The regional language is not English therefore the student must put in certain amount of effort.